 On arrival

 Your Namecard will include your seat number and name with phonetic spelling, if you have provided this when booking.
-You will need to hand this to the presenter on the platform when your award is being conferred to ensure that your name is called.
-Therefore, please do not lose the namecard.
+You will need to hand this to the Presenter on the stage when your award is being conferred to ensure that your name is called.
+Please do not lose your Namecard.

-Westminster Cathedral will open approximately 30-40 minutes before your ceremony.
+The Chapel will open approximately 30 minutes before your Ceremony.
 Graduands are requested to be robed in their academic gown and in their seats at least 15 minutes before the commencement of their Ceremony.
-The ceremony will last for no longer than 45 minutes to 1 hour.
+The Ceremony will last for no longer than 45 minutes to one hour.

 Getting there